nombrekeff/cardboard-js/README.md

 You can help with the Wiki, using and testing the project, reporting bugs, fixing bugs, adding features, etc...
 Just remember to leave an issue if the change is big or changes some core concept of cardboard.

-Take a look at this guides:
+Take a look at these guides:
 * [Development Project Setup](https://github.com/nombrekeff/cardboard-js/wiki/Development-Guide)
 * [Contributing Guide](https://github.com/nombrekeff/cardboard-js/wiki/Contributing-Guide)